Who Am I?

 magic internet money !
 I currently accept the following (in order of preference):

-It’s like Bitcoin, but more private.
+A fungible, privacy-centric proof-of-work cryptocurrency.
 I wish all cryptocurrencies had this much privacy.

 When donating via IOTA, please only send to address currently shown here.
 Sending to older addresses may result in donation being lost.
 Here’s why.